jdoleary/Spellmasons/docs/CriticalPath.md

     - Main tasks
         - Make and publish Gameplay trailer
         - **big** Improve exe packaging for steam updates so it doesn't have to reinstall the whole thing every time
+            - How to handle updates:
+                - Every release should make a manefest and a bunch of assets (.js, .css, .png, .mp3, etc) available on the static site.
+                - On every boot of the game it requests the manifest (which should be super quick). (make sure it never caches)
+                - If the request fails or timesout (no network, etc), just run the local version of the game
+                    - Give a button to manually update, maybe it's just a super slow network and they should be able to manually update if they are behind version
+                - Once it has the manifest, it then compares the version numbers, if the manifest has a greater version number it downloads all the assets in the manifest.
+                    - If full download is successful it replaces all the local assets and runs the game
+                    - if it's not, report the failure and run the game with the previous assets
+                - In this way, delta updates are possible, the user wont have to "restart to get updates" and it will work offline.
     - Smaller Tasks
         - verify `UI zoom` restored from settings in electron app (due to 63643c06)
         - Start reaching out to steamers and reviewers and send demo